withastro/astro/packages/integrations/mdx/src/README.md

 > NOTE: If one of the nodes in `pre` is MDX, the optimization will not be applied to `pre`, but could be applied to the inner MDX node if it's children is static.

-This results in lesser JSX nodes, lesser compiled JS output, lesser parsed AST, which results in faster Rollup builds and runtime rendering.
+This results in lesser JSX nodes, lesser compiled JS output, and lesser parsed AST, which results in faster Rollup builds and runtime rendering.

 To acheive this, we use an algorithm to detect `hast` subtrees that are entirely static to be inlined as `set:html` to the root of the subtree. "static" is defined as something that doesn't involve JSX at all.